Smoked corned beef is so easy to make and is a delicious alternative to a traditional corned beef recipe.

 I first made sous vide corned beef when I was new to cooking with sous vide.
 I think next time I get a beef brisket I will combine the sous vide technique with the smoking technique in this recipe.

-Use any leftover corned beef to make Ruben tater tots or any leftover corned beef recipes.
+Use any leftover corned beef to make Ruben tater tots, reuben sandwiches, or any leftover corned beef recipes.

-😍 Here is why this recipe is amazing:
+Here is why you'll love this recipe is:

 - Using a store-bought corned beef makes simple work of making a homemade smoked corned beef.